 The Wallace Center is excited to announce the launch of a new Community of Practice to support community-based organizations working on food systems change: The Food Systems Leadership Network.

 This national network connects emerging and existing leaders and staff of community-based organizations and provides them with cost-effective opportunities for peer-to-peer learning and support, professional development, and resource sharing.
 With a focus on systems leadership development, sharing and adapting cutting-edge program strategies, and building operational and management capacity, the Food Systems Leadership Network supports, celebrates, connects and invests in the individuals and organizations tirelessly working to transform their communities through food.
-Become a member by following this link and click here to watch a short video about the initiative!
+Become a member by following this link.

 - Apply for mini-grants and scholarships for professional development and organizational capacity building

 - Sharpen your non-profit management and business skills in the Non-Profit Boot Camp E-Learning Series

 - Access tools, videos, podcasts and other resources to explore best practices and new ideas

 - Apply to attend regional Food Systems Leadership Retreats

 - Connect with Community Food Systems Mentors for individual coaching and support

 - Engage and share with peers via an online community